Hey there, time traveller!

 Determining the cries were coming from a playground field, she investigated and found four, 10-day-old kittens stuffed into a plastic shopping bag, which was tied up tightly at the handles.

 'They were left to die, basically.
-This happens more than you know'
+This happens more than you know'-- Lynne Scott, founder of Craig Street Cats.
+The rescued kittens (above, left) are being treated by the animal rescue centre.

 After checking with the city's animal services agency and the Winnipeg Humane Society, which do not take in neonatal kittens, she went to Craig Street Cats, a feral-cat management and kitten rescue facility that helps control Winnipeg's wild feline population.